ClimateYukon/Anaconda_setup/WRF-Conda.md

 `conda create --name WRF numpy scipy xarray`

+Since we built Anaconda 3, the default python's version is 3, to get a python 2.7 we can do :
+`conda create --name WRF python==2.7 numpy scipy xarray`

 5. Activate the newly created environment

 `source activate WRF` (then ipython is accessible)

-The virtual environment is now active, to install a new package :
+The virtual environment is now active, to install a new package : `conda install package`

-`conda install package` or if it is not yet inside the anaconda system `pip install package`
+Or if it is not yet inside the anaconda system (if previous command failed):`pip install package`

+To get out of the environment : source deactivate